 - Companies Act Members (as defined by the Companies Act): are the Council of Inclusion International for the period they hold office. - Regions: are based on the continents of the world and boundaries defined from time-to-time by the Council.
 The Council may, in exceptional circumstances, establish regions based on published criteria.
-The regions will make their own membership arrangements and, where there is no functioning region, the secretariat will coordinate the full members in that region for membership purposes. - Full members: family or self-advocacy based organisations, recognised as a national organisation or as an organisation responsible for bringing a country-level voice of families of persons with intellectual disabilities and/or self-advocates.
-To qualify, full members must: - o accept and support the 'statement of unity' - o agree to meet all obligations of full membership, including the payments of such subscriptions as are determined by the council - o participate in the affairs of the charity as a responsible voting member.
-Full members have voting rights at the general assembly of Inclusion International.
-Where there is more than one full member in a country, those full members will agree how to share the vote and, in the absence of such agreement, equal fractional votes will be assigned to the constituent organisations. - Affiliate members: organisations with an interest in the affairs of persons with intellectual disabilities, or a self-advocacy or family organisation which, in either case, accepts and supports the 'statement of unity', but which does not meet all of the requirements for full membership.
-Affiliated members have no voting rights at the general assembly of Inclusion International. - Individual members: individuals who accept and support the 'statement of unity' and may be admitted as individual members without a vote.
-An individual member has the right to attend any and all meetings of the assembly.
+The regions will make their own membership arrangements and, where there is no functioning region, the secretariat will coordinate the full members in that region for membership purposes.?? - Full Members: family or self-advocacy based organisations, recognised as a national organisation or as an organisation responsible for bringing a country-level voice of families of persons with intellectual disabilities and/or self-advocates.

+To qualify, full members must:

+- accept and support the 'Statement of Unity' - agree to meet all obligations of full membership, including the payments of such subscriptions as are determined by the Council - participate in the affairs of the charity as a responsible voting member.
+Full members have voting rights at the General Assembly of Inclusion International.
+Where there is more than one full member in a country, those full members will agree how to share the vote and, in the absence of such agreement, equal fractional votes will be assigned to the constituent organisations. - Affiliate Members: organisations with an interest in the affairs of persons with intellectual disabilities, or a self-advocacy or family organisation which, in either case, accepts and supports the 'Statement of Unity', but which does not meet all the requirements for full membership.
+Affiliated members have no voting rights at the General Assembly of Inclusion International. - Individual Members: individuals who accept and support the 'Statement of Unity' and may be admitted as individual members without a vote.
+An individual member has the right to attend all meetings of the assembly.